 Many people touch their faces, rub their eyes or touch their mouths throughout the day without even knowing it.
 But if there are germs on your hands and you touch these parts of your face, you could get sick.

 Instead, make a mental note to stop touching your face, eyes and mouth if you’re not feeling well.
 Washing your hands also reduces the likelihood that you’ll spread germs this way.

 Get a flu shot

-Flu season doesn’t start for a few weeks, but we can’t say it enough: Get a flu shot to prevent getting sick.
-It takes about two weeks to become effective, so earlier is better.
+A flu shot can prevent you from getting sick.
+It takes about two weeks to become effective, so getting your flu shot earlier in flu season is better.

 Stay home when you’re sick

 Keep your distance if you’re not feeling well.
-Just as we’ve discussed, sneeze and cough germs travel far.
-If you’ll be doing a lot of either of those, stay at home until you are well.
+Remember that sneeze and cough germs travel far, so if you’re doing a lot of either, stay at home until you are well.
 Keeping your distance from family members while you’re at home can also help stop the spread of germs.

 "Getting a bit of a cold or the flu might not be an issue for you, but you should be mindful of the people around you," says Dr. Kelleher.
 "If someone has a weakened immune system, a cold or the flu can make them much sicker than most people."